Animals Used for Entertainment

-Animals do not want to ride bicycles, stand on their heads, balance on balls or jump through rings of fire, but animals in circuses have no choice.
+Animals do not want to perform painful, confusing and demeaning tricks, but animals in circuses have no choice.
 Trainers use abusive tools, including whips and electric prods, to force them to perform.

 Animals held captive in circuses, zoos and other entertainment venues need you to speak out for them.
 Educate your community about why, for animals’ sake, parents should take their children for a hike or to a cricket game instead of patronising cruel animal acts.